-A number of harmful “bugs” (bacteria, viruses, or a fungi) can cause respiratory conditions.
-By pinpointing what may be causing your symptoms, your doctor can determine the best medication to cure the infection.
+Certain harmful bacteria, viruses, or fungi can cause respiratory conditions.
+By determining what may be causing your symptoms, your doctor can find the best medication to cure the infection.

-In some instances, your doctor may order a complete blood count (CBC) along with the test to determine if white blood cells are elevated.
+In some instances, your doctor may order a complete blood count to determine if white blood cells are elevated.
 This increase in white blood cells can indicate an infection.

-You will be given a small cup to spit the sputum into.
-To really cough deeply from your lungs, you might take three deep breaths before you cough forcefully.
+You’ll be asked to spit the sputum into a small cup.
+To cough deeply from your lungs, you might need to take three deep breaths before you cough forcefully.
 If any sputum comes up, you can spit it into the cup.
-The laboratory needs at least 2 mL of sputum for testing.
+The laboratory needs at least 2 milliliters of sputum for testing.

-If you’re having trouble producing this much sputum, your provider may try tapping on your chest to loosen the sputum.
-He or she may also have you inhale a steam-like mist to help you cough up the sample.
+If you’re having trouble coughing up enough sputum, your doctor may try tapping on your chest to loosen the sputum.
+They may also have you inhale a steam-like mist to help you cough up the sample.

 The laboratory can run a number of tests to determine if the growth is a bacterium, a virus, or a fungus.
 Remember that some bacteria grow naturally in your airways without causing illness.
 The laboratory will work to tell the difference between bacteria that makes you sick and those that keep you well.

-Your doctor will then be given a report with the results.
+The laboratory will then give your doctor a report with the results.